WILLE-DAC/documentation/WILLE by-laws.md

 For every medium or highly impactful approved proposal, an ethical committee (group of angels) is to be established.

-I. Angels can veto proposals made by shareholders by simple majority consensus.

 <p align="center">
 <b>( article 6-c )</b><br>
 Composition